 - 1 jar prepared lemon curd or 1 cup of homemade

-- 2 tsp cocoa powder (not hot chocolate mix)
+- 2 teaspoon cocoa powder (not hot chocolate mix)

 - Speckled malted chocolate eggs

 Preheat oven to 350 Deg.
 F. Prepare three 8x2 or 8x3 round cake pans with butter, parchment paper circles, butter the parchment and then sprinkle with flour, tapping out excess.
 (8x3 is preferred)